jinsenglin/openstack/vagrant-up-3-node-openstack/p/vagrant/plus-ceilometer/README.md

 # About threshold, comparison-operator, aggregation-method, granularity, evaluation-periods
 # See https://docs.openstack.org/aodh/pike/admin/telemetry-alarms.html
 # * The alarm granularity must match the granularities of the metric configured in Gnocchi.
-# * As of Ocata, the threshold alarm is deprecated since Ceilometer’s native storage API is deprecated.
+# * As of Ocata, the threshold rule alarm is deprecated since Ceilometer’s native storage API is deprecated.
-# * Combination alarms are deprecated as of Newton for composite alarms.
+# * Combination rule alarms are deprecated as of Newton for composite alarms.
 Combination alarm functionality is removed in Pike.
 # * -> Composite rule alarms are recommended.
 ```